 Connecting Kids, Watersheds, and Salmon: A Stewardship Program for Middle School Students

-Junior Stream Stewards is a unique SFEG program that offers in-depth, hands-on experiential learning about watersheds and salmon habitat restoration.
+Junior Stream Stewards is a year-long SFEG program that offers a unique learning opportunity, enabling students to experience in-depth, hands-on learning about watersheds and salmon habitat restoration.
 This program coincides with the school year and challenges students to apply classroom lessons with a stream restoration project in their backyard.
-As SFEG’s signature education program, we currently serve almost 600 students annually at 5 schools.
+As SFEG’s signature education program, we currently serve almost 500 students annually at 4 schools.
 SFEG’s vision is to engage all middle school students in our region.

-With a combination of 6 classroom visits from SFEG staff and resource professionals and 2 field trips (1 Watershed Tour and 1 Service-Learning Project), students learn all about salmon and the stream habitat that supports them by studying water quality, native plants, aquatic insects, the salmon life cycle, and much more.
-The program culminates with a service-learning project to protect and enhance their local stream, in partnership with local organizations, businesses, and governments.
+SFEG staff and resource professionals engage students each month in a different topic related to salmon and watershed health through the Junior Stream Stewards program, which culminates in a service learning project in their community to protect and enhance their local stream, in partnership with local organizations, businesses, and governments.
+With a combination of 6 classroom visits and 2 field trips (1 Watershed Tour and 1 Service-Learning Project), students learn all about salmon and the stream habitat that supports them by studying water quality, native plants, aquatic insects, the salmon life cycle, and much more.

 Currently Full